Dalilatu/Setting-a-Wazuh-environment/README.md

 password: admin
 <br/>
 <br/>
 <b>NB:</b> It is to be noted that the .ova file is a Wazuh server and hence, only uses the CLI interface.
 Inorder to access the <strong>Web Interface</strong>, you need to use a windows system that is connected to the Wazuh server.
-Incase you choose to use your host machine to access the web interface like i did, yoo need to set the network of the server to <b>Bridged Adapter</b> so that it can communicate with your host.<br/>
+Incase you choose to use your host machine to access the web interface like i did, you need to set the network of the server to <b>Bridged Adapter</b> so that it can communicate with your host.<br/>
 <br/>
 <br/>